LudoDon/advent-of-code-2024/README.md

 Part I: to get all possible operator combinations, I used python itertools `product`.
 To compute the expression left-to-right, a simple recurive function did the job.
 But the calculation is not fast...

 Part II: easy change, but it takes looooong to compute this part.

+A very good optimisation is to start at the end, recursively applying inverse operators: subtract,quotient,string-split.
+These operators decrease the running result, and short circuit: if running result is negative, stop.
+Also, if the quotient is not an integer, you stop that branch.